Krishnakanth1993/Learnings/MNIST_Model/Reference/ERAS6/Model_Evolution/Optimize/README.md

 ## Conclusion

-Both optimization experiments successfully achieved the target objectives:
+All three optimization experiments successfully achieved the target objectives:

-1. **Maintained ultra-lightweight design** (6,132 parameters)
+1. **Maintained lightweight design** (6,132-7,522 parameters)
-2. **Achieved excellent accuracy** (>99% on both models)
+2. **Achieved excellent accuracy** (>99% on all models)
 3. **Demonstrated model stability** (minimal overfitting)
-4. **Validated regularization impact** (dropout improves generalization)
+4. **Validated architectural improvements** (GAP and channel optimization)

-The **Opt-2 model with dropout** is recommended for production use due to its superior generalization performance and test accuracy of 99.34%.
+The **Opt-3 model with GAP** is recommended for production use due to its superior best test accuracy of 99.41% and excellent generalization performance.